 Good thing that the DCWD official has brought this issue in the open.
-We are well aware of the fact that a city with a population approaching the two million mark, the absence of a waste water treatment plant is a major health and environmental risks.
+We are well aware of the fact that a city with a population approaching the two million mark, the absence of a waste water treatment plant is a major health and environmental risk.

 With Davao City’s rapid urbanization and 60 percent of the population converged in the central business district all the waste water carrying the most toxic and dirtiest elements are disposed direct to the main drainage canals and down to the city’s coastal waters.

 Of course the DCWD is the most appropriate agency to implement such critically important project.
 It controls the facilities in water distribution to households and commercial and industrial users.
 Therefore, it would be germane in the nature of its service the disposal of the water after its use by consumers.